coron/htable/README.md

 * AES with the new anti-DPA countermeasure based on table recomputation.
 * DES with the new anti-DPA countermeasure based on table recomputation.

-Note
+Notes
 ----
+* We have not protected the key-schedule.
+Therefore we assume that the block-cipher initially receives the shares of the subkeys, instead of the shares of the key.
+Moreover we have not implemented the refresh of the key between executions; therefore the implementation would be secure only in a restricted model in which always the same intermediate variables are probed.
+To get security in the full model one would need to refresh the subkeys between executions.

-We do not claim that in practice the implementation would be secure against a t-th order attack.
+* We do not claim that in practice the implementation would be secure against a t-th order attack.
 Namely the implementation is only provided for illustrative purpose, and timing comparisons.
 Obtaining a secure implementation would require to carefully examine the assembly code.
 In particular one should make sure that no two shares of the same variable are stored in the same register.